talmolab/sleap/docs/guides/training.rst

 **Unsupported configurations:**

-- AMD GPUs on older Macs (pre-M1) may fail during training.
+- AMD GPUs and older Macs (pre-M1) may fail during training.
 - Other GPU architectures or unsupported hardware configurations may lead to memory or allocation errors.

-For best results, we recommend using an NVIDIA GPU or Apple Silicon Mac for training.

 Training with GUI
 =================